-There are a lot of great new food allergy cookbooks since my initial venture into meal preparation.
-At that time we were also avoiding eggs (that allergy has since been outgrown.)
-A few of my top picks which we still enjoy were written by women who were pioneers in food allergy advocacy and education around the same time I launched Beyond a Peanut.
+There are a lot of food allergy cookbooks since my venture into meal preparation.
+A few of my favorites were written by women who were pioneers in food allergy advocacy around the same time I launched Beyond a Peanut.